The Diggers' Song

-"The Diggers' Song" (Roud 1521, also known as "Levellers and Diggers") is a 17th-century English ballad by Gerrard Winstanley, a protest song about land rights inspired by the Diggers movement.
+"The Diggers' Song" (Roud 1521, also known as "Levellers and Diggers") is a 17th-century English ballad probably by Gerrard Winstanley, a protest song about land rights inspired by the Diggers movement.
 The lyrics were published in 1894 by the Camden Society.
 It is sung to a version of the family of tunes later used for "Sam Hall", "Captain Kidd", and "Admiral John Benbow", which according to Roy Palmer was first printed in 1714.

-The English band Chumbawamba recorded a version of this song on their 1988 album English Rebel Songs 1381–1914.
+Authorship and composition date

+The historian Charles Harding Firth attributed the song's composition to Gerrard Winstanley, in whose printed works many of the verses are found.
+While acknowledging Winstanley as a plausible candidate for authorship, Ariel Hessayon also proposed the 'Digger Poet' Robert Coster as an alternative, citing stylistic similarities with Coster's known works.

+Hessayon narrowed down the date of composition to either December 1649 or March 1650.
+The song was probably first written down at some point between March and May 1650, and was preserved in the papers of the Parliamentarian official William Clarke.
+Firth was responsible for its first publication in 1894, and was the first to give the song its modern title.